yumagia/yumagia.dev/content/projects/2022-gammaengine/index.md

     <b>An engine inspired by id Tech 2 (Quake), which I programmed entirely from the ground-up.
 Here are some of the following which I wrote for it:</b>
     <li>Tool which converts lazy meshes of .OBJ format into solid-leaf BSP trees</li>
     <li>Another which bakes map lighting by pathtracing on the solid-leaf trees</li>
+    <li>An alternative light baker which uses radiosity-based methods</li>
     <li>Traversal, search, and insertion functions</li>
     <li>Player movement and collision engine</li>
     <li>Various trace and collision functions</li>